Bound to the Alpha Twins

 But instead she smiled gently.
 "You look beautiful, my love."

 She stepped closer, placing a hand briefly against my cheek.
-“The Moon Goddess watches over all her children,” she said softly.
-“But tonight… may she watch over you especially.”
+"The Moon Goddess watches over all her children," she said softly.
+"But tonight, may she watch over you especially."

 I nodded, unsure what to say.

-In the distance, the Silver Fang territory glowed faintly with lantern light and music drifting through the forest.
+The night wrapped around me like a soft cloak as we stepped outside.
+In the distance, the Silver Fang territory glowed faintly with lantern light, music drifting through the trees like a beckoning hand.

 The Annual Moonlight Ball.
-This would be my first.
+My first.

 Pilar bumped my shoulder lightly as we started walking.